trychlos/pwix-accounts-ui/README.md

     The possible values are `true` or `false`, defaulting to the value of the `passwordTwice` package configuration.

+- `sendVerificationEmail`

+    Whether to send a verification email to each newly created user.

+    A function can be provided by the application for this parm.
+The function will be called without argument and MUST return one of the accepted values.

+    The possible values are `true` or `false`, defaulting to `true`.

 - `usernameLength`

     The minimal required username length.